-Funded Health Surveillance – Dust Monitoring
+Health Surveillance – Dust Monitoring

 The Mining and Quarrying Occupational Health and Safety Committee (MAQOHSC) is dedicated to protecting South Australian mine and quarry workers from Occupational Dust Related Diseases.

-All exposure prevention strategies are in alignment with the MAQOHSC strategic plan and include the development and funding of targeted projects, education programs and providing comprehensive dedicated management and workforce resources that demonstrate the importance of workplace safety, industry best practice and provide guidance to achieve a model of continuous improvement for all workers in all South Australian mines and quarries.
+All exposure prevention strategies are detailed in the MAQOHSC strategic plan and include the development and funding of targeted projects, education programs.
+MAQOHSC aims to provide workforce resources that support the development of workplace hygiene management plans, industry best practice and provide guidance to achieve continuous improvement in all South Australian mines and quarries.

 Dust Resources for Industry

 Occupational Dust Management, Gap Analysis Tool and Dust Exposure Awareness